gradha/gradha.github.io/src/articles/41-machine-learning-is-killing-dropbox-search.rst

 <https://gitlab.com/gradha/dropbox-file-racoon/blob/master/src/main/kotlin/fileracoon/database.kt#L106>`_,
 which have the convenience of actually working and returning useful results.

-Unfortunately this program was never meant to be public, so it is not prepared to work easily, and you have to do your own Dropbox developer token provisioning.
+This program was never meant to be public, so it is not prepared to work easily, and you have to do your own Dropbox developer token provisioning.
 If you are interested, I described this in the `requirements section of the project README